 Our Mission Employability Pathway is for students who have work aspirations and are committed to achieving future goals, are able to manage anxieties through coping skills and have worked towards qualifications in Functional Skills.
 Mission Employability students can gain accredited vocational qualifications in their designed areas, attend career workshops and work experience as well as be encouraged to make their own decisions including risk-taking.
 They attend guidance interviews with a careers practitioner, and have lessons on CV writing, interview techniques and job searching.

 Homefield runs several enterprises in order to give our students experience in real-life working environments.
 Barrow of Treats is formed of a café and sweet shop where students learn hospitality, catering and customer service whilst developing their social, English, maths, communication and team-working skills.
-Sip & Surf is an internet café, print shop and eBay enterprise where students focus on hospitality and customer service and develop their ICT abilities.
+Breward's is a coffee shop in the heart of Mountsorrel where students focus on hospitality and customer service and develop their functional ICT abilities.

 Additional College facilities include: